benjohn13/Object_Oriented_Programming/README.md

 also determines their type.

 In short, OOP encourages the re-use of good code, separation of code and code legibility.
-Keep things simple by writing it once in such a way that it can be used with varying data and avoid making mistakes with typos or reducing the amount of work it takes to update/maintain your code.
+Keep things simple by writing it once in such a way that it can be re- used with varying data over and over again, while reducing the amount of time it takes to update/maintain your code.

-Rather than try to explain OOP further, I'd recommend taking this free course from Udacity, "Programming Foundations with Python" taught by Kunal Chawla.
+I'd recommend taking this free course from Udacity, "Programming Foundations with Python" taught by Kunal Chawla.
 I have taken several courses in Python programming and had many mentors explain OOP.
-But I have always returned to Kunal's course for reference because he does an excellent job of explaining it from a basic perspective, while giving you a practical project to build that helps you understand it better.
+But Kunal's course does an excellent job of explaining it from a basic perspective, while giving you a practical project to build that helps you understand it better.

 https://www.udacity.com/course/programming-foundations-with-python--ud036

-Here is my code from this project and I hope you have a chance to take the course as well.
-It was a lot of fun and is great to show off to your friend and family.
+I hope you have a chance to take the course; it was a lot of fun and is great project to build knowledge on.
+I also hope these examples of OOP help you understand it better and that you enjoy learning the power of OOP.